noetl/noetl/docs/simple/steps/http.md

 Common optional keys
 - method: GET (default), POST, PUT, DELETE, ...
-- headers: Map of request headers
+- headers: Map of request headers (templated)
-- data: Request parameters/body (GET -> query params, POST -> JSON body)
+- data: Request parameters/body (GET -> query params, POST -> JSON body; templated)
 - timeout: Request timeout in seconds
-- assert: Validate inputs/outputs
+- assert: Validate required request fields before call and response fields after call
-  - expects: list of inputs to check before call
+  - expects: list of required inputs
-  - returns: list of fields to check after call (e.g., `data.url`, `data.elapsed`, `data.payload`)
+  - returns: list of required outputs (e.g., `data.url`, `data.elapsed`, `data.payload`)
-- save: Persist all or a projection of the response to a variable or storage
+- save: Persist all or a projection of the response to a variable or external storage (e.g., Postgres)

 Inputs and templating
-- Reference earlier context: `{{ workload.base_url }}`, `{{ previous.data.id }}`.
+- Reference earlier context: `{{ workload.base_url }}`, `{{ previous.data.id }}`
-- Use simple expressions and filters; for JSON payloads prefer `| tojson` when embedding.
+- Use filters like `| tojson` for JSON bodies

 Outputs and context
-- Success response becomes `this.data` within the step, and `<step>.data` later.
+- Success response becomes `this.data` within the step, and `<step>.data` later
-- In a loop, guard per-item saves: `this is defined and this.data is defined` to avoid nulls on failures.
+- In a loop, guard per-item saves: `this is defined and this.data is defined` to avoid nulls on failures

 Usage patterns
 - GET with query params and response contract